mindkomm/timmy/docs/installation.md

 ### Install as Plugin

-1. Install [Timber Library Plugin](https://wordpress.org/plugins/timber-library/).
+1. Install the [Timber Library plugin](https://wordpress.org/plugins/timber-library/).
 You don’t have to necessarily go full Timber with your theme.
 You can use Timber and Timmy to only handle your images in your theme.

 2. Then [download and install the latest version of Timmy](<https://github.com/MINDKomm/Timmy/releases/latest>).
 (Timmy currently can’t be found in the official WordPress plugin directory.
 Maybe it will be soon.)